Rogue RH2 Reverse Hyper

 The Final Word

 Getting down to the nuts and bolts, the RH-2 is solid and dependable.
 The padded prone hand grips allow for variations.
-The 3-inch thick foam and vinyl pad keeps you comfortable and protected.
+The 3-inch thick foam and vinyl pad keep you comfortable and protected.
 Construction is solid 2 by 3-inch steel tubing.
 The four-cornered base, with rubber feet for your floor, is 40 inches wide, 52 inches long, and bedrock solid once the unit is in place.
 The 44-inch height allows most users a full range of motion, and the foot strap is both secure and comfortable.
 The plate peg is compatible with any 2-inch Olympic plate.

 If you are ready to add hyperextensions to your regular regimen, and you are able to make the initial financial investment, the Rogue RH-2 is one of the best solutions you can find in today’s market.